jadaradix/jam-api/README.md

 # jam-api

-Jimbo's Ad Maker API
+Jimbo's Ad Maker API serves products RESTfully via restify.
+The following routes are available:
+ * `/GET products` Returns an array of product objects with id, name and other properties
+ * `/GET products/:id` Returns a product object; returns 404 if there's no product with that id

 ## Prerequisites

-### yarn
+### (Optional) yarn

-yarn is a superior package manager, working as a replacement for the npm CLI.
-I recommend you use yarn over npm although a regular `npm install` will work.
-Install yarn:
+yarn is a superior package manager to npm, working as a replacement for the usual npm CLI.

 ```
 npm install -g yarn